benjlis/foiarchive-search/static/corpora_description.md

 TBA

 ##### UN Archives
-Through an agreement with the [UN Archives](https://archives.un.org), the FOIArchive has access to the papers of United Nations Secretary Generals Kofi Annan and Ban Ki-moon.
+Through an agreement with the [UN Archives](https://archives.un.org), the History Lab has access to the papers of United Nations Secretary Generals Kofi Annan and Ban Ki-moon and makes them accessible via the FOIArchive.
 This corpus consists of 192,541 documents comprising 943,484 pages.

 ##### NATO Archives
-Through an agreement with the [NATO Archives](https://www.nato.int/archives), the FOIArchive has access to 46,002 documents, comprising 281,963 pages, issued by the NATO International Staff and the Military Authorities between 1949 and 1984.
+Through an agreement with the [NATO Archives](https://www.nato.int/archives), History Lab has access to documents issued by the NATO International Staff and the Military Authorities between 1949 and 1984 and makes them accessible via the FOIArchive.
+This corpus consists of 46,002 documents comprising 281,963 pages.